0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Ambionics - Secret Fragments Remote Code Execution on Symfony Based Websites.md

 > The exploit will therefore run through every possible variable combination, and then try out the two exploitation methods.
 The code is available on [our GitHub](https://github.com/ambionics/symfony-exploits).
 > [View Highlight](https://read.readwise.io/read/01hmefq1evd6vq14ahzjaef9sb)

-## New highlights added September 6, 2024 at 10:56 AM

 > **getting code execution is trivial**.
 We can, for instance, call `system()`: